step-security/wait-for-secrets/README.md

 1. Why does `wait-for-secrets` need `id-token: write` permission?

    It needs the `id-token: write` permission to authenticate to the StepSecurity API.
 This is to ensure only the authorized workflow can retreive the secrets.

+2. How does this compare with OIDC?

+   - Management overhead
+   - Misconfiguration